 This information applies to England and Wales.

 Finding a school which will be good for your child will depend on your child’s needs and what you can access.
-Visiting a school and talking to parents at the school will help you find out more before you make a decision.
+Visiting a school and talking to parents at the school will help you find out more before you decide.

 Search for schools and colleges to compare (GOV.UK)